 A bare Jaali Mara trunk.
 Wondering what caused the tree to get that curvy form.

 It was happy to have seen this well.
 Had I come here by dawn, I might have seen few peacocks.
 In fact we saw one at Chaukandi, a young male.
 Also, Pushpa spotted a pair of owls resting in a niche high up in the wall.
-They seems like husband-wife.
+They seem like husband-wife.

 .........